City council elections won at one-stop

 Garby was ahead of Hammond by 99 votes after early voting.

 Also receiving votes in the at-large race was Roy Guinn who took 7 percent of the vote.
-There were nine write in votes.
+There were also nine write-in votes.

 Other races

-In Gibson, Ronnie Hudson, who ran unopposed, was reelected myor with 40 votes.
+In Gibson, Ronnie Hudson, who ran unopposed, was re-elected mayor with 40 votes.
 The municipality had 23 write-ins votes for mayor.

 Mayor Milton Farmer received 36 votes, Commissioner Hyder Massey Jr. earned 37 votes, Robert McLaughlin had 36 votes, and Paschal Stewart received 33 votes.